Facebook pixel

 Wearing Appropriate Safety Gear

 Wearing a helmet is non-negotiable when it comes to cycling safety.
 A properly fitting helmet can significantly reduce the risk of head injuries.
-According to the National Highway Traffic Safety Administration (NHTSA), helmets reduce the risk of head injury by 60% (OSHA).
+According to a study published by the Centers for Disease Control and Prevention (CDC), wearing a properly fitted helmet reduces the risk of serious head injury by up to 60% for cyclists involved in crashes.
 Additionally, consider wearing gloves to protect your hands and reflective gear to increase visibility.
 Bright, reflective clothing, along with bike lights and reflectors, makes you more visible to drivers, especially in low-light conditions.
-For more detailed information on cycling safety, visit the NHTSA website.

 • Helmet: Ensure your helmet meets safety standards and fits snugly without moving.
 It should cover your forehead and sit level on your head without tilting forward or backward.
 Make sure the straps are securely fastened and adjust the fit as needed to prevent any movement during your ride.